Montessori tracker and observation tool for UK home-ed

 The fields a Montessori parent recognises.

-Inside the Log Activity dialog you can mark which period of the three-period lesson you most recently gave on a nomenclature work, whether it was a free choice, how long they concentrated, how many times they repeated, and how they felt during the work.
+Inside the Log Activity dialog you can note which period of the three-period lesson the child responded to most readily on a nomenclature work, whether they were still associating the name or already recalling it without prompt.
+Alongside that: whether it was a free choice, how long they concentrated, how many times they repeated, and how they felt during the work.
 All optional, all private to your family unless you put it in a report.
+A diagnostic note for next time, not a level to climb.

-Extra fields cover the work cycle, the long uninterrupted block of free choice in which concentration deepens.
+Extra fields cover the work cycle, the uninterrupted block in which a child chooses freely from the prepared shelf, settles, and often returns to one piece of work more than once.
 Was the work interrupted, did your child come back to it, how did they move on, did they pick the work up and put it down again.
 The quiet details that feed the Learning Journal later.

 Sensitive periods